- (noun) permission for something to happen or agreement to do something

 - (verb) give permission for something to happen or to agree to do something

-Consent isn’t necessarily about sex, but we know that it is a necessary element of sex.
+Consent isn’t exclusively about sex, but we know that it is a necessary element of sex.
 A person’s autonomy and consent should be respected in every relationship, not just in intimate relationships.
-Consent is just another way to say permission to cross someone else’s boundary, it can be taught without always talking about sex.
-However, when the goal is sexual violence prevention it is important to also talk about consent specifically in terms of sex.
+Consent is just another way to say permission to cross someone else’s boundary.
+It can be taught without referring to sex, but when the goal is preventing sexualized violence, relating it to sex is important.

 - Consent must be voluntary, never forced.
 This includes threats, pressure, guilt, bribery, blackmail, and physical violence.

 - Consent must be enthusiastic.
 Consent is someone communicating “yes” with their words, tone, and actions.
 It is not the absence of a “no”.

 - Consent is individual.
 Only you can consent for you.
 Even if you’re dating or married, you always need your partner’s consent.